-THIS EVENT HAS BEEN CANCELLED DUE TO ILLNESS AND WILL BE RESCHEDULED
+THIS EVENT WAS CANCELLED DUE TO ILLNESS AND WILL BE RESCHEDULED . . .

 For September’s Long Afternoon, the Longplayer Trust is delighted to welcome internationally acclaimed musician Laura Cannell to the Lighthouse.

 Laura Cannell’s new solo release, Bow & Creak, was inspired by Longplayer.
 It is released on 8th September 2023 by Brawl Records.